 Since 2011, prominent papers like the New York Times, the Washington Post and the Chicago Tribune have started digital subscription plans in hopes that readers would pay to preserve traditional news gathering.
-At the Times, over 800,000 readers did, though it is unclear how much more growth its plan can continue to yield; on Oct.
-1 it announced it would eliminate 100 newsroom jobs.
-Now, about 41 percent of U.S. papers charge online.
-Even so, today’s leading news operations include digital-only outlets without paywalls such as Yahoo, which recently hired a clutch of high-priced journalists, and Politico, which wields influence in Washington.
+At the Times, over 900,000 readers did, though it is unclear how much more growth its plan can continue to yield; at the end of 2014 it eliminated over 100 newsroom jobs.
+Now, about 40 percent of U.S. papers charge online.
+Even so, today’s leading news operations include digital-only outlets without paywalls such as Yahoo, which hired a clutch of high-priced journalists, and Politico, which wields influence in Washington.
 Startups like BuzzFeed have aimed to capture a socially driven audience and also to create a business model based on ads made to resemble the site’s own content.
 The New York Times started a similar program.
 Traditional news brands still attract billionaire buyers, including Warren Buffett and Amazon.com founder Jeff Bezos, whose $250 million purchase of the Washington Post, owned for 80 years by the Graham family, symbolized a changing of the guard.
-In September Bezos replaced the last Graham-family top executive with a veteran of Politico.
 Under Bezos, the Post was expanding its budget and staff.
 Media companies like Gannett Inc., publisher of USA Today, have taken to splitting off declining newspaper businesses in favor of faster-growing TV assets.
 The founder of E-Bay, Pierre Omidyar, is funding his own news startup.
 Even the royal family of Qatar has a news company in Al Jazeera, now available on U.S. cable television.
 Locally focused newspapers had suffered with the rise of Craigslist, which sopped up classified advertising, and still haven’t bounced back.
 The effort by AOL to capitalize on local news led to large losses; the company gave up control of Patch‘s 900 sites after spending $300 million.
 Much of the world has seen similar trends, as in the U.K., Europe, and Australia.
 In Asia, however, newspapers are holding up nicely.

 Newspapers have been under assault from other news providers since the age of radio.
 They nonetheless grew in size and importance, epitomized by the Washington Post’s seminal reporting on the Watergate break-in, and the New York Times’s publication of the Pentagon Papers.
 When the commercial Internet took off in the late 1990s, however, news became codified by interest, and partisan blogs like the Drudge Report and the Huffington Post grew popular.
 Challenging the idea of political and ideological neutrality as a framework for news, point-of-view reporting has inspired a breed of journalists who brandish their affiliations openly.
 Conglomerates have declined in favor of stand-alone proprietors as companies like News Corp., Tribune Co. and the New York Times Co. have cleaved off many or all of their newspapers.